 I want to include my dog in the breed database.
 How do I do that?

 Though Wisdom Health carried out the testing and research on the samples, the sample collection efforts were spearheaded by members of the McNab Shepherd Registry.
 Efforts to ensure that the database fully encompasses the various family lines and the branches of the breed were carried out but it is it is possible that some lines may be less well represented in the current dataset.
-Please reach out to the following email if would like to inquire about the possibility of contributing a sample to the database:

 Note that Wisdom Health does make an effort to maintain an update database of reference samples and does do periodic updates to the database to ensure that the breed signatures remain current and provide ample coverage of the genetics present in the population of all breeds we cover.